-- Lemonade never requires a medical exam, while Ladder may require a health check for some applicants.
+- Lemonade never requires a medical exam, while Ladder may require a health check but only for applicants seeking above $3M in coverage.
 Some people who are eligible for Ladder with a health check may not be eligible for Lemonade.

 While both providers offer affordable policies, Ladder wins in terms of customization options, flexibility, and coverage limits.
 Still, people looking for a smaller policy with a 10- or 20-year term may find a cheaper premium from Lemonade.

-Ladder’s term policy is unique in that you can get a face value of up to $8 million, possibly without a medical exam, and adjust the coverage to meet your needs down the road.
+Ladder’s term policy is unique in that you can get a face value of up to $8 million, and medical exams are not required for coverage up to $3M.
+You can also adjust the coverage to meet your needs down the road.
 Young people who want a flexible term policy with a multi-million dollar death benefit may find that Ladder is a great fit.
 However, Ladder is not the best option for seniors, smokers, or people looking for optional riders or bundling discounts.
 Those seeking permanent policies should also look elsewhere.

 Ladder’s financial strength and customer satisfaction reputation are solid, and customer service reviews on third-party websites are some of the best in the industry, but Ladder is not rated in J.D.
 Power’s 2020 U.S. Life Insurance Study.
 Some of Ladder’s competitors fare better in terms of financial strength ratings and complaint data.
 Still, Ladder could be a top contender for people seeking a high-value policy with simplified underwriting.